Login using SSO - Knowledge base portal

 • In the Custom domain page, you can view your project link.
 If your project link is https://test1.document360.io, then your subdomain is "test1".

-• You can also find your subdomain on the Configure the Service Provider (SP) page under from your SSO Configuration.
+• You can also find your subdomain on the Configure the Service Provider (SP) page under your SSO Configuration.

 SSO login failure